mike-north/professional-ts/README.md

 Next, make sure you have installed [volta](http://volta.sh/) which ensures you have the right version of node and yarn for this project

+We also strongly recommend the use of [Visual Studio Code](https://code.visualstudio.com/) as an authoring tool.
+If you use something else, you're on your own.

 ### Clone

 Next, checkout a working copy of this project